Essential Infant Products: What I Would Buy Again

 - 4 min read

 We’re officially past the infant phase.
-My second one turns two in May 🎂, and for the first time, I can look back without the fog of sleep deprivation and see things clearly.
+My second child turns two in May 🎂.
+For the first time, I can look back without the fog of sleep deprivation and see things clearly.

 Here’s the truth no one tells you: Most baby “essentials” are only essential to the companies selling them.